Slice Data Transfer

 Input

-Source operand of the LocalTensor or GlobalTensor type.
+Source operand, which is of the LocalTensor or GlobalTensor type.

 srcSliceInfo/dstSliceInfo